Software that will boost your Page Speed and increase rankings

 Simply put, the more success you have in business, the harder it is to maintain optimal site performance.
 Code, apps, scripts accumulate and become roadblocks.
 As brands grow and become more sophisticated, their websites become richer.
 And richness comes with a price.
 Performance issues scale as you grow and each issue has a tangible impact on the customer journey, from discovery to browsing to conversion.

-Here are some basic-level, but high-leverage, best practices implement on your site to improve page speed:
+Here are some basic-level, but high-leverage, best practices to implement on your site to improve page speed:

 There are many helpful tools on the internet to find additional recommendations with in-depth directions for solutions.
 Here are a few that we recommend: